Teaching in East Sussex

 What qualifications do I need to become a TA?

 You must be numerate and literate.
-It helps to have Level 2 qualifications in numeracy and literacy, such as GCSEs grade A to C (or equivalent).
+It helps to have Level 2 qualifications in numeracy and literacy, such as GCSEs grades A to C (or equivalent).
 Some schools might also want a qualification, such as the Level 2 Certificate or NVQ mentioned above.

 If you don’t have Level 2 numeracy and literacy qualifications, you can take them as an adult for free.
 Find your nearest study centre.